joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 Wherever possible, let your previous clients do the talking for you through stories about *their* successes (successes achieved with your help, of course), quotes, testimonials, case studies, and using their household-name logo on your site.
 If you have a choice between saying "we have deep skill in {thing}" and a previous client saying the same thing through a case study, testimonial, or quote, then use the version where your client says it.

-Wherever possible, talk about how your process or unique IP facilitates positive results, but only if your process or IP is sufficiently unique.
-If an objective outsider would lump your process in with an industry-standard process like agile, XP, or the old standby "design, develop, deploy" 3 or 4-stage process, then your process is not sufficiently differentiating, and you should not emphasize your process.
+Wherever possible, talk about how your process or unique intellectual property (IP) facilitates positive results, but only if your process or IP is sufficiently unique.
+If an objective outsider would lump your process in with an industry-standard process like agile, extreme pogramming, or the old standby "design, develop, deploy" 3-stage process, then your process is not sufficiently differentiating, and you should not emphasize your process.

 Taking something that's the bare minimum and talking about it like it's something special is embarrassing, because it makes you look inexperienced.
 This would be like a construction contractor bragging about having general liability insurance and saying that makes their business special.